Keksuccino/fm-v2-wiki/wiki/general/verified/custom-window-icon.md

 > **NOTE**: Only **PNG** images are supported.
 {.is-info}

 > **NOTE:** The icon has to be an **RGBA** image.
 The easiest way to do this is by adding some transparency to the icon (like transparent corners), but if you're familiar with image editing, export/save your image with an alpha channel (even if not needed).
-This will fix the issue. ([Here's how to force an alpha channel in GIMP](https://cdn.discordapp.com/attachments/795308330746511390/1091181963920023652/image.png))
+Using an image without alpha channel will result in a glitched icon. ([Here's how to force an alpha channel in GIMP](https://cdn.discordapp.com/attachments/795308330746511390/1091181963920023652/image.png))
 {.is-warning}

 ## 1.2.
 Icon Names